 Filter feeders are essential to remove particles from the water, converting them into energy and body tissue, which then becomes food for other organisms.
 Without filter feeders, many marine ecosystems would cease to function.

 Do you know why mammals are so dull in color?
 Find out in this article I wrote.

 Substrate feeders live on or in their food source.
 Substrate feeders eat their way through their food.
 Some examples of substrate feeders are earthworms and caterpillars.

 Earthworms are deposit feeders and survive on dead vegetation.
 As worms do not possess teeth or jaws, they cannot bite through anything hard.
 Earthworms survive on small particles which are sucked into their mouth.
 Small, decaying leaves, grassroots cuttings, and decaying roots can be found in the soil.

-Earthworms get a lot of their nourishment by sucking in soil and digesting the organic particles it contains.
+Earthworms get a lot of nourishment by sucking in the soil and digesting its organic particles.
 Worms can eat up to 30 percent of their weight daily using substrate feeding.